Characterizing Pattern Matching and Its Limits on Compositional Task Structures: Detailed Experimental Setup

-\begin{itemize} \item \textbf{In-Domain (ID) Test Set}: Combinations not seen during training but where both primitive operations were observed in other contexts.
-These examples may lie within the coverage as defined by our framework. \item \textbf{Out-of-Domain (OOD) Test Set}: Examples where at least one primitive operation was never observed in training.
-These fall outside the coverage boundary. \end{itemize}
+\begin{itemize} \item \textbf{In-Domain (ID) Test Set}: Combinations unseen during training but where both primitive operations were observed in other contexts.
+These examples may lie within the coverage as defined by our framework. \item \textbf{Out-of-coverage (canonical OOD) Test Set}: Examples where at least one primitive operation was never observed in training.
+These fall outside the coverage. \end{itemize}

 \paragraph{Input-Output Format} The dataset is formatted for auto-regressive token prediction.
 For the standard \textsc{2-Hop} task, inputs comprise three tokens representing $x_1$, $x_2$, and $x_3$, while the target includes these input tokens followed by the prediction $t$ and an end marker.
 Below are the examples of the dataset format for different settings.